 I very much encourage parent and student input as a valuable part of my tutoring process, and both are always free to text or call me with any comments or concerns.

-It is also important to me that students feel comfortable in the tutoring environment, and I am very willing to travel to students' homes for lessons.
-However, I am open to other possibilities as well, if deemed appropriate.
+I typically tutor out of the Bethlehem Area Public Library, although I am open to other possibilities as well, if deemed appropriate.
 This is an arrangement I am willing to work out individually with each client.

 My own educational background: